ngafar/nacelle-cx-scripts/orphan-data/readme.md

 pip install -r requirements.txt
 ```

-Next, ensure you have a `data/` dir, with a `spaces.csv` file.
+Next, a `details.csv` file in this dir (`orphan-data/`).
 This CSV file should only have two columns: the first containing a Space ID, and the second column, being the space's storefront token.
 Additionally, this CSV file should not contain column headers.

 ## Usage